scuttlebutt-eu/important-documents/proposal-membership.md

 ### Membership Split

 If some members stop vouching other members such that membership would split in disjoint groups:
- 1. The group including the largest number of [TBD] is the official consortium;
+ 1. The largest group is the official consortium;
- 2. otherwise, the largest group is the official consortium;
- 3. otherwise, the consortium is dissolved and its assets are liquidated and transferred to the Secure-Scuttlebutt Consortium Open Collective.
+ 2. otherwise, the consortium is dissolved and its assets are liquidated and transferred to the Secure-Scuttlebutt Consortium Open Collective.

 The other disjoint groups shall create new consortiums with different names.